-Megan is also a skilled mediator, having served for 10 years as a contract mediator for the King County Prosecuting Attorney Family Support Division.
-In this role, she mediated paternity matters involving parenting plan and child support disputes.
+Megan is a skilled mediator, having served for 10 years as a contract mediator for the King County Prosecuting Attorney Family Support Division.
+In this role, she mediated parenting and child support disputes in paternity matters.

-Megan brings perspective and integrity to each case.
-She strives to find common ground and preserve long term working relationships for parents after their marriage or intimate partner relationship is dissolved.
-In her spare time, Megan enjoys boating, gardening and volunteering at her children’s schools.
+Megan’s values are consistent with Integrative Family Law’s mission.
+She brings perspective and integrity to each case.
+She strives to find common ground and preserve co-parenting relationships after the marriage or intimate partner relationship is dissolved.
+She also strives to reach financial settlements that will provide long-term stability for her clients post-divorce.